All Episodes

 I'm looking at an indictment of rifles, which is strange.

-Um the the prosecutor seemed to allege that Kyle Rittenhouse should have had a handgun for some reason, because I guess that's less deadly.
+The prosecutor seemed to allege that Kyle Rittenhouse should have had a handgun for some reason, because I guess that's less deadly, and tried to say that protecting property while holding a gun means you're using lethal force.

-What you just alluded to, all these these lefties in the media, all of these lies about him really reminds you of Nicholas Sandman.
+What you just alluded to, all these lefties in the media, all of these lies about him really reminds you of Nicholas Sandman.

 There was a lie out here about Kyle Rittenhouse.